Moldavian campaign of Dmytro Vyshnevetsky

 Wyprawa Wiśniowieckiego na Mołdawię) was a military expedition carried out by the Cossacks of Dmytro Vyshnevetsky jointly with the Polish forces of Albrecht Łaski as a part of an ongoing internal conflict in Moldavia.
-A 500 to 5000-strong Cossack detachment of Dmytro Vyshnevetsky invaded Moldavia but was defeated by an Moldavian-Ottoman army with Vyshnevetsky and Jan Piasecki being captured.
+There was a 500 to 5,000-strong Cossack-Polish detachment of Dmytro Vyshnevetsky that invaded Moldavia, but was defeated by an Moldavian-Ottoman army, with Vyshnevetsky and Jan Piasecki taken captive.
+The expedition took place at the same time as the Moldavian noble rebellion occurred.

 Background

 In December 1562, Vyshnevetsky returned to the service of King Sigismund II Augustus and received back his possessions and positions, despite Vyshnevetsky previously being allied with Ivan the Terrible.
 At the Sejm in Lublin, Vyshnevetsky received a proposition from Albrecht Łąski, who was the voivode of Khotyn, to invade Moldavia.
 In 1563, Vyshnevetsky's army that consisted of, according to different estimates, from 500 to 5 thousand Cossacks and Poles stood up a camp on the Dniester while waiting reinforcements from Łąski.
 Meanwhile, an anti-Heraclid rebellion broke out in Moldavia, which led to Ștefan Tomșa becoming a temporary ruler of the country.
 According to some sources, the campaign was initially supposed to help the rebels in their revolt.